yuno-payments/yuno-docs/docs/Payment Features/Cancel-and-capture-flow.md

 ## Additional information

 * Only valid when `capture = false`.
 If `capture = true`, these objects must be omitted or set to `null`.
-* Only full captures are supported with `delayed_capture_settings`.
-* If the merchant calls `/capture` or `/cancel` manually before the delay is reached, Yuno will cancel the scheduled automatic action.
+* If you call the `capture` or `cancel` endpoints manually before the delay is reached, Yuno will cancel the scheduled automatic action.

 ## Example request